Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 One sentence describing the purpose of the system (9.5.1)

+The purpose of the system to proivde a rocket simulation that can help determine, given certain conditions, the rocket's path and where it will likely land.
+By having a range of conditions, the system will show a range of paths and possible landing points.

 ### 1.2 Scope

 One paragraph describing the scope of the system (9.5.2)